From A Wiki of Ice and Fire

 Until Tyrion was accused of killing Joffrey, Kevan Lannister was respectful to Tyrion and was one of the few after his injuries during the battle of the Blackwater to praise him and his abilities.

 Tysha was Tyrion’s first wife.
-For decades Tyrion believed she was a whore who his brother hired so Tyrion could experience his first woman.
+For years Tyrion believed she was a whore his brother hired so Tyrion could experience his first woman.
 Because of this he thought women would only want him for his money.
 When Jaime rescued Tyrion from his cell he told him the truth: Tysha was a girl chance met on the road.
 As she had seemed to genuinely love Tyrion, he became furious with his brother.
-In retalliation Tyrion told Jaime that Cersei bedded others and that he had killed Jaime’s son.
-The later part was not true but was said to hurt Jaime.
+In retaliation Tyrion told Jaime that Cersei had bedded others and that he had killed Jaime’s son.
+The latter part was not true but was said to hurt Jaime.

 Quotes by Tyrion